SFU-CMPT-201/.github/profile/README.md

 The School of Computing Science is introducing a new course, CMPT 201 Systems Programming, that will satisfy the curriculum requirements currently met by CMPT 300 Operating Systems for both CS and SoSy students.
-Before officially offering CMPT 201, it is being made available in Fall 2023 as a Special Topics course for interested students, CMPT 218.
-Any students who take this course will be able to use it toward satisfying CMPT 300 requirements.
+In other words, any students who take this course will be able to use it toward satisfying CMPT 300 requirements.

 By taking this course, students will learn:

-* User-level services and abstractions provided by operating systems
+* User-level services and abstractions provided by operating systems, and
-* How to write low-level programs that utilize those services and abstractions correctly, efficiently, and reliably, using Linux
+* How to write low-level programs that utilize those services and abstractions correctly, efficiently, and reliably, using Linux.

 Students will be equipped with important practical and theoretical background for upper-level courses.
 Topics covered in this course include (but not limited to):